jokoyoski/matrix-rotation/README.md

-To start the app
+A) To start the app

-1) Run npm install to download the dependencies
+ Run npm install to download the dependencies

-To Use the App
+B) To Use the App
 Run the command "node file-parser.js /csv/data.csv  someData.csv"

 From the Command above